5 Min Read

 What comes after a partner confronts the other woman?

-There are several likely outcomes that I've seen with the couples I've counseled after an affair:
+There are several outcomes from that confrontation that I've seen with the couples I've counseled after an affair.

-• Makes things worse.
-It's not uncommon for the other woman to get angry right back at you.
-If your partner's still communicating with her, the two of them can end up conspiring together against you.
+It's not uncommon for the other woman to get angry and attack you.
+If your partner's still communicating with her, the two of them can end up conspiring against you.
 As unbelievable as that may sound, I've seen it happen many times.

-• Inflames things between you and your partner.
-He gets really angry with you for reaching out to her.
-As a result, your already broken communication just gets even more strained.
+He gets angry with you for reaching out to her.
+As a result, your already broken communication just gets even more difficult.

-• Led on by her.
-She lies to you by saying she didn't know he was married and telling other untruths.
-While what she says could be true, you can't trust her -- so putting any value in what she tells you is a big mistake.
+She lies to you by saying she didn't know he was married.
+While what she says could be true, you can't trust her – so putting any value in what she tells you is a big mistake.

 The bottom line about confronting the other woman is that it will get you nowhere closer to fixing your problem.

-2. You need to vent your feelings at your partner, not her.
-He's the one you have a relationship and commitment with, not her.
+- You need to vent your feelings at your partner, not her.
+He's the one you have a relationship with, not her.
 And he's the one who broke it, not her.

-3. You're doing for your partner what they need to do -- end it.
+- You're doing for your partner what he needs to do – end it.
 He needs to tell her it's over, not you.
-If he isn't the one who does it, it probably won't be over either.
+If he isn't the one who does it, it probably won't be over.

 Please think long and hard before confronting the other woman.
 I've never seen it fix anything.
 If you're still thinking that maybe it could, then re-read the 3 points above.

-Editor's Note: This post was originally published April 7, 2016 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published April 7, 2016, updated on March 08, 2022, and has been updated again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles